Michelle Ferreri: Political career (2021–2025)

 In July 2024, after Ferreri commended Peterborough Police for arresting a man accused of burning a stolen Pride flag while using homophobic slurs and charging him with criminal harassment in a post on X, formerly Twitter, she received dozens of angry social media posts, including some that called her a fake Conservative and being a groomer for her support of the LGBTQ community.
 In response to one comment criticizing An Act to amend the Canadian Human Rights Act and the Criminal Code (Bill C-16) that falsely equated gay people with pedophilia, Ferreri criticized that position, saying that they were "not pedophiles.
 Pedophiles are pedophiles, don't lump the radical woke with them."

 In August 2024, Ferrerri called on fellow MPs on the status of women committee to recall themselves for an emergency committee meeting after an incident the previous month in which two witnesses left the committee in tears after procedural disputes derailed the hearing.
 At the time, Ferreri had apologized on behalf of the committee as did Liberal MP Anita Vandenbeld in a later statement.

-Later that month, Ferreri deleted a post that claimed that Canada's increased cost of living was causing parents to trafficking their kids after a visit to the Kawartha Sexual Assault Centre in Peterborough.
+Later that month, Ferreri deleted a post that claimed that Canada's increased cost of living was causing parents to traffic their kids after a visit to the Kawartha Sexual Assault Centre in Peterborough.
 She described the post as "inartfully worded".
 The executive director of KSAC issued a statement saying that parents trafficking their children has been an issue for several decades and the centre did not hold any particular political party or government responsible.